Security changed at Parliament building after far-right group posts video

-Security arrangements in parts of the Parliamentary precinct have changed again today after video taken of the protests from nearby Bowen House surfaced on social media.
+Security arrangements in parts of the parliamentary precinct have changed again today after video taken of the protests from nearby Bowen House surfaced on social media.

 Video taken from a high vantage point opposite the Beehive was uploaded to a social media channel claimed by white nationalist group Action Zealandia.

-Paparoa, which claims to monitor far-right activism, said the video was shot from a construction site in Bowen House, which provides access for staff to the Beehive.
+Paparoa, an online group which claims to monitor far-right activism, said the video was shot from a construction site in Bowen House, which provides access for staff to the Beehive.

 "We have spotted Action Zealandia members joining the protest in the evening," Paparoa added.